Museum collections tale tales

 Museum Chronicles is a blog for curators and for historians of science.
-Because the balance between curating scientific collections and preserving their history is a very delicate one.
+The balance between curating scientific collections and preserving their history is a very delicate one.
+A collaboration between curators and historians is, I firmly believe, the most fruitful way to keep this balance.
 You are most welcome to comment on my musings, start discussions and share your experience.

 Dr. Eulàlia Gassó Miracle, Curator at Naturalis Biodiversity Center / Researcher History of Natural History.